KEY INFORMATION

 - All departing passengers are required to complete their online health Declaration Forms prior to departure. (but not exceed 24 hours before the time of departure).

-- All passengers are obliged to wear face masks at all times.
+- All passengers are recommended to wear facemasks at the airport, during domestic travel and in all enclosed public spaces.

 - The practice of good hand hygiene and respecting physical distance is highly recommended at all times.